 - Our walking activities build fitness and endurance

 - We regularly conduct training in first aid, abseiling, navigation and leadership skills

 - You make new friends with similar interests

-- You have opportunities to participate in overseas walking/hiking trips organised by our club and international clubs
+- You have opportunities to participate in interstate and overseas walking trips organised by our club and international clubs

 Where we go:

 - Our half day and full day activities explore local areas, National Parks and nature reserves throughout SE Queensland

-- Our overnight trips include the Border Ranges, Tenterfield, Nightcap Ranges and northern NSW coast
+- Our overnight trips include Queensland and northern NSW areas of interest

-- Long weekend trips we venture to places further afield such as Canarvon National Park (near Roma) or New England and Gibraltar National Parks (near Armidale NSW)
+- Long weekend trips include places further afield, such as Carnarvon National Park (near Roma) or New England and Gibraltar National Parks (near Armidale NSW)

 - On extended trips we may do the Great Walks such as the Larapinta Trail (NT) or the Overland Track (TAS)

 - Our overseas trips have included the Italian Dolomites, Machu Picchu, Washington State, Saxony, as well as several trips to New Zealand.

-Since the 1990s our club has participated in international exchanges where the overseas club plans the intinerary, arranges accommodation and provides leaders for hikes and places of interest.
-In return, we have hosted and arranged a program for international guests, around SE Queensland.
-These exchanges have been undertaken regularly since the 1990s and in 2014 we again have the pleasure of showing Italian, Japanese and Seattle friends the sights of beautiful S.E.
-Queensland.
+Since 1999 our club has participated in international exchanges where the overseas club plans the intinerary, arranges accommodation and provides leaders for hikes and places of interest.
+In return, we have hosted and arranged a number of programmes for international guests around SE Queensland.